-The Human-Computer Interaction Group is a research group at University Trier and part of the Department IV - Computer Science and Business Informatics.
+The Human-Computer Interaction Group is part of the Department IV - Computer Science and Business Informatics.
 The group focuses on interdisciplinary research topics in the human-computer interaction and virtual reality domains.
 The group develops and investigates interactive data visualization and analysis methods, interaction concepts for virtual and augmented reality, as well as design approaches for interactive systems using formal modelling approaches.
-Application areas include industrial production and control, work and organizational psychology, cooperative and collaborative work, as well as computational neuroscience.